Everything Old Is New Again: A Guide to the Growing List of TV Reboots and Revivals

 Originally a movie, the reboot of Mighty Ducks

 already has actors from the original asking for roles.

 Although the reboot won't include the original cast reprising their roles, it was revealed that the four main characters will be played by three men and one woman, compared to the original's male-dominated group.

 TLC's former home makeover favorite is returning with the entire cast of designers and carpenters, as well as original host Paige Davis.

 Kevork Djansezian/Getty Images

 Premiering March 11, the Fox singing competition is getting an ABC makeover with Katy Perry, Lionle Richie, and Luke Bryan as judges, although Ryan Seacrest will continue his original hosting duties.

 It seems like nearly every day a new reboot or revival of a TV series is announced.
-From Roseanne to Charmed to Party of Five, the resurfacing of '80s and '90s titles is downright inevitable.
+From Murphy Brown to Charmed to Party of Five, the resurfacing of '80s and '90s titles is downright inevitable.

 So how could you possibly keep track of them all?
 Have no fear, because we've gathered all of the returning sitcoms, dramas, and more that have been announced to date.